Click on the dropdown button to translate.

 1 Peter 1:10-11 “Concerning this salvation, the prophets, who spoke of the grace that was to come to you, searched intently and with the greatest care, trying to find out the time and circumstances to which the Spirit of Christ in them was pointing when he predicted the sufferings of the Messiah and the glories that would follow” (NIV).

 He was there all along.
-He has been “the only mediator between God and man” since the Fall in the Garden.
+He has been “the only mediator between God and man,” since the first sin in the Garden.
 He was there for them.
 He is there for you.
 See our study: The Mediator.
 It is filled with examples of Christ, all through the period called the Old Testament.

 GRACE FOR OBEDIENCE